Have you ever noticed how people talk about selling art online as if it’s easy?

-A lot of artists tell me that they’re afraid to put their images online for fear that someone will steal them.
+A lot of artists tell me that they’re afraid to sell art online.
+They don’t want to post their images for fear that someone will steal them.
 I have to confess that I initially laughed off this fear.
 By the time an image gets online it’s already been reduced and condensed so much that it would make horrible reproductions.
 And why would an artist want to steal someone else’s work?

 Well, I was wrong.

 One of the Working Artists in my course had a harrowing experience with the theft of her online images.

 And recently my own work has been stolen.

 It’s really difficult to protect our online imagery.
 But online theft of images is real.
 And, it’s a huge hassle when someone does steal your work.

 Luckily, these stories are rare.
 I don’t think that this is reason enough to not have a website or to be frightened away from selling art online.

 What you can do is schedule a monthly image search.
 Consult Google as to how this is done.